Quinoa Breakfast Bowl

 - A sprinkling of nuts and/or seeds (choose from chopped walnuts or pecans,

 Warm the cooked quinoa in a small saucepan with a little nondairy milk (or, if cooking from the start, add the nondairy milk once the quinoa is done).
-When most of the nondairy milk has been absorbed, transfer to a bowl.

 Top with fruit of your choice, followed by nuts and seeds of your choice.
 Serve at once.